-The Robotics and Automation Lab is currently involved in research and development of advanced actuators for mechatronics applications.
+The Robotics and Automation Lab is involved in research and development of advanced actuators for mechatronics applications.

 Actuators, such as motors, are devices that convert electrical energy into mechanical work.
-As the demand for actuator technologies grows in applications such as biomedical, prosthetics, haptics, computer games, etc., there is an increasing need for complex and more sophisticated actuators with high power-to-volume ratio.
+As the demand for actuator technologies grows in applications such as biomedical, prosthetics, haptics, computer games, etc., there is an increasing need for more sophisticated actuators with high power-to-volume ratio.

 Our group develops analytical models, electro-mechanical hardware designs and control software.